wrightmat/dnd-eberron/_ref/Magic.md

 ##### Psionics
 **Prerequisite**: Intelligence, Wisdom, or Charisma score of 13+

-You awaken to your psionic potential, which enhances your mind and body.
+You awaken to your psionic potential, which enhances your mind and body, granting you the following benefits:
 - Increase your Intelligence, Wisdom, or Charisma by 1, to a maximum of 20.
 Your psionic ability modifier will usually be the highest score of the 3.
 - You harbor a wellspring of psionic power within yourself, an energy that ebbs and flows as you channel it in various ways.
 This power is represented by your Psionic Talent die, the starting size of which is 1d6.
 You gain one.
-- You may completely replace your class’ spell list with the Psionic spell list.
+- You replace your class’ spell list with the Psionic spell list.
 When you do so, the spells don't require verbal, somatic, or material components that lack a gold cost.
-Because of this, the spells can't be seen being cast, for the purposes of spells such as *counterspell*.
+Because of this, the spells can't be seen being cast, for the purposes of spells such as *[[counterspell]]*.

 **Psionic Talent Options**.
 You can use your Psionic Talent die once on each of your turns in the following ways:
 - Psi-Boosted Ability.
 When you make an ability check, you can roll your Psionic Talent die and add the number rolled to the check.
 You can choose to do so before or after rolling the d20, but before you know whether the check succeeded or failed.